HSley13/chatApp_client/README.md

 ---

 ## Introduction
 > This project is a comprehensive demonstration of my understanding of Chat Applications.
-It is built using C++ along with Qt for the graphical user interface (GUI) implementation, ensuring cross-platform compatibility.
+It is built using C++ for Backend Logic and intensive work along with QML for the graphical user interface (GUI) implementation, ensuring cross-platform compatibility.

->The application supports both desktop and web environments through WebAssembly.
+>The application supports Desktop, Mobile and Web environments through WebAssembly.
 Both the server and client are built using WebAssembly, allowing them to run with all dependencies included using Wasmer or Wasmtime, ensuring seamless execution without additional setup.

 ---